gupta977/wp-upg/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Visitors submitted content Gallery.
-Easy user generated content.
+Guests can submit post, images, videos and convert them into gallery.

 == Description ==
 = UPG - User Post Gallery =

-User Post Gallery (UPG) is the easy way to allow visitors/guest to post/edit images, article, YouTube, Vimeo videos without registration from the frontend.
+User Post Gallery (UPG) is the easy way to allow visitors/guest to post/edit images, article, YouTube, Vimeo videos without registration from the frontend/backend.
-Submitted post can be shown inside BuddyPress, ultimate-member plugins in a user profile tab as a gallery.

-UPG form can be used as frontend uploader for wordpress post and other custom post type.
+<a href="https://odude.com/upg-user-post-gallery/upg-form/">[upg-form]</a> can be used as frontend uploader for wordpress post and other custom post type.

+Generate full responsive gallery based on categories, tags, username and many more.
+Let user select album, generate tags, upload pictures,video from frontend.

+Submitted post can be also be shown inside BuddyPress, ultimate-member plugins in a user profile tab.

 That's all there is to it!
 Your site now can accept user generated content.
 Everything is super easy to customize via Plugin Settings page.